mmbman/Katagiri/1979-06-15-Fukanzazengi-Talk-7.md

 ### Summary

 The conclusion to the series of talks on *Fukanzazengi* takes place during a dramatic thunderstorm, the sounds of which Katagiri Roshi integrates into the talk.
 The Buddha does zazen during a thunderstorm, but he is not disturbed by the sound of the thunder.
-Katagiri Roshi discusses why the purpose of zazen is not to reach a state of no consciousness, and the meaning of the term *jijuyu* (usually translated as “self-fulfillment”) in *Bendowa*.
+Katagiri Roshi discusses why the purpose of zazen is not to reach a state of no consciousness, and the meaning of the term *jijuyu* (usually translated as “self-fulfillment”) in *Bendōwa*.
 Also: How to play guitar with two hands and two feet.
 A Rinzai Zen Master plays a Bach concerto in the zendo.
 And what does Manjushri do, anyway?

 ### Transcript